sensoworks/docs/docs/add-ons/gviot-platform-what-why-when-v1.0.md

 * Run a configuration command for the Gateway

-* Run a configuration command for The Sensoworks Edge gateway
+* Run a configuration command for the Sensoworks Edge gateway

 * Run a configuration command for the Thing / Devices

 * Run an administration command for the Gateway

-* Run an administration command for The Sensoworks Edge gateway
+* Run an administration command for the Sensoworks Edge gateway

 * Run an administration command for the Thing / Devices